 - 1 AN ACT Relating to the management and oversight of personal data; - 2 adding a new chapter to Title 19 RCW; prescribing penalties; and - 3 providing an effective date. - 4 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - 5 NEW SECTION.
 Sec.
 1. SHORT TITLE.
 This act may be known and 6 cited as the Washington privacy act. - NEW SECTION.
 Sec.
 2. LEGISLATIVE FINDINGS.
-(1) The legislature finds that the people of Washington regard their privacy as a - 9 fundamental right and an essential element of their individual freedom.
-Washington's Constitution explicitly provides the right to - freedom.
-Washington's Constitution explicitly provides the right to privacy, and fundamental privacy rights have long been and continue - 12 to be integral to protecting Washingtonians and to safeguarding our - 13 democratic republic. - 14 (2) Ongoing advances in technology have produced an exponential - 15 growth in the volume and variety of personal data being generated, - 16 collected, stored, and analyzed, which presents both promise and - 17 potential peril.
-The ability to harness and use data in positive ways - is driving innovation and brings beneficial technologies to society; however, it has also created risks to privacy and freedom.
-The - 20 unregulated and unauthorized use and disclosure of personal - 20 unregulated and unauthorized use and disclosure of personal
+(1) The legislature finds that the people of Washington regard their privacy as a fundamental right and an essential element of their individual freedom.
+Washington's Constitution explicitly provides the right to privacy, and fundamental privacy rights have long been and continue to be integral to protecting Washingtonians and to safeguarding our - democratic republic.

+14 (2) Ongoing advances in technology have produced an exponential - growth in the volume and variety of personal data being generated, collected, stored, and analyzed, which presents both promise and - 17 potential peril.
+The ability to harness and use data in positive ways - 18 is driving innovation and brings beneficial technologies to society; - 19 however, it has also created risks to privacy and freedom.
+The - 20 unregulated and unauthorized use and disclosure of personal

-- 1 information and loss of privacy can have devastating impacts, ranging from financial fraud, identity theft, and unnecessary costs, to 2 3 personal time and finances, to destruction of property, harassment, reputational damage, emotional distress, and physical harm.
-4 - (3) Given that technological innovation and new uses of data can 5 6 help solve societal problems and improve quality of life, the shape responsible public policies where 7 legislature seeks to innovation and protection of individual privacy coexist.
-The 8 legislature notes that our federal authorities have not developed or adopted into law regulatory or legislative solutions that give 10 consumers control over their privacy.
-In contrast, the European 11 12 Union's general data privacy regulation has continued to influence data privacy policies and practices of those businesses competing in 13 global markets.
-In the absence of federal standards, Washington and 14 other states across the United States are analyzing elements of the 15 16 European Union's general data privacy regulation to enact state-based 17 data privacy regulatory protections. - (4) With this act, Washington state will be among the first tier of states giving consumers the ability to protect their own rights to privacy and requiring companies to be responsible custodians of data as technological innovations emerge.
+- 1 information and loss of privacy can have devastating impacts, ranging from financial fraud, identity theft, and unnecessary costs, to 2 personal time and finances, to destruction of property, harassment, 3 reputational damage, emotional distress, and physical harm.
+4 - (3) Given that technological innovation and new uses of data can help solve societal problems and improve quality of life, the legislature seeks to shape responsible public policies where innovation and protection of individual privacy coexist.
+The legislature notes that our federal authorities have not developed or adopted into law regulatory or legislative solutions that give consumers control over their privacy.
+In contrast, the European Union's general data protection regulation has continued to influence data privacy policies and practices of those businesses competing in global markets.
+In the absence of federal standards, Washington and other states across the United States are analyzing elements of the European Union's general data protection regulation to enact statebased data privacy regulatory protections. - (4) With this act, Washington state will be among the first tier of states giving consumers the ability to protect their own rights to privacy and requiring companies to be responsible custodians of data as technological innovations emerge.
 This act does so by explicitly providing consumers the right to access, correction, and deletion of personal data, as well as the right to opt out of the collection and use of personal data for certain purposes.
 These rights will add to, and not subtract from, the consumer protection rights that consumers already have under Washington state law. - (5) Additionally, this act imposes affirmative obligations upon companies to safeguard personal data and provide understandable, and transparent information to consumers about how their personal data are used.
 It strengthens compliance and accountability by requiring data protection assessments in the collection and use of personal data.
-Finally, it empowers the state attorney general to obtain and evaluate a company's data protection assessments, to impose penalties where violations occur, and to prevent against future violations. - 3.
-DEFINITIONS.
-The definitions in this 36 NEW SECTION.
-Sec.
-37 section apply throughout this chapter unless the context clearly 38 requires otherwise.
+Finally, it empowers the state attorney general to obtain and evaluate a company's data protection assessments, to impose penalties where violations occur, and to prevent against future violations. - (6) The legislature also encourages the state office of privacy and data protection to monitor the development of universal privacy controls that communicate a consumer's affirmative, freely given, and unambiguous choice to opt out of the processing of personal data concerning the consumer for the purposes of targeted advertising, the 2